RealTesakDev/Solaris-Beta/README.md

 - Multiple theme options available
 - Customizable fonts and colors

-## 🛡️ Notes
-- Use at your own risk
-- Keep configurations reasonable to avoid detection
-- Some features may be game-specific

 ## 🔄 Updates
 Stay tuned for updates by watching this repository.
 New features and optimizations are added regularly.